Skip to Content

 What is a Garnishment and what do I need to start?

-A garnishment is a legal proceeding taken by a creditor after a judgement is awarded from a court against a debtor.
+A garnishment is a legal proceeding taken by a creditor after a judgment is awarded from a court against a debtor.
 If the creditor knows that the debtor has money, or property, in the hand of a third party (wages owed by the debtor's employer, funds in a bank account, etc.), the creditor may have a garnishment served to recover funds owed on the debt.
 Iowa Code 642 governs the amount allowed to be withheld.

 • Advanced fees are required.
-The actual fees for service are added to the amount of the judgement to be garnished.
+The actual fees for service are added to the amount of the judgment to be garnished.
 If the Sheriff's Office receives enough funds from the garnishee to cover the cost of the Sheriff's fees, the advance fee will be refunded.
 If the entire advance fee is not needed to cover the fees, the remaining amount will be refunded.

-• The execution must be issued and delivered/mailed by the Sheriff's Office with Garnishment Directions for Service (PDF).
+• The execution must be issued and delivered/mailed by the Sheriff's Office with Garnishment Directions for Service (PDF)

 • Most banks and many employers require (besides the defendant's name) another identifier such as a social security number/account number.
 This is to ensure the correct person is being garnished.
 Without this information the garnishment will still be served, but your chance of receiving any funds may be reduced dramatically.